ecotoxxplorer/galaxyserver/index.md

+## About
+This documentation contains steps and scripts to be used for the installation of a galaxy webserver instance using the following specifications:

+Ubuntu 18.04.1 LTS (GNU/Linux 4.15.0-33-generic x86_64)
+2 CPUs, 30 Cores, 384 GB RAM, 4TB storage
+Linux user to run servers (galaxy, ftp, http), and submit jobs galaxy home
+Module environment for software path management slurm python 2.7.9
+PostgreSQL server with user and database for galaxy

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ecotoxxplorer/galaxyserver.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.